Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Joint ventures performing all functions of an autonomous economic entity in a permanent manner also fall under the law.

 Do thresholds apply to determine when a transaction is caught by the legislation?

 Only concentrations of major importance must be notified to the Commission for the Protection of Competition.
 For the purposes of the law, a concentration of undertakings is deemed to be of major importance and thus meet the jurisdictional thresholds if:

-- the aggregate turnover achieved by at least two of the undertakings (in relation to each undertaking and taking the groups to which they belong into account) exceeds €3.5 million;
+- the aggregate worldwide turnover achieved by at least two of the undertakings concerned (in relation to each undertaking and taking the groups to which they belong into account) exceeds €3.5 million;

 - at least two of the undertakings concerned achieve a turnover in Cyprus; and

 - at least €3.5 million of the aggregate turnover of all undertakings concerned is achieved in Cyprus.